AudiusProject/audius-protocol/README.md

 2. Run the Application `npm run start:<environment>`

 To Deploy:
-Build the application using `npm run build` and serve the static `build` folder as a simple page app
+Build the application using `npm run build:prod` and serve the static `dist` folder as a simple page app via `npm run serve`
-ex. `serve -s build`